Luzr/nanodegree-feedreader/README.md

 View a live version [here](https://luzr.github.io/nanodegree-feedreader/) (make sure to load unsafe scripts).

 ## How to run
-Clone or download the .zip repo to your desktop and index.html.
+Clone or download the .zip repo to your desktop and run index.html.

-- Scroll to the bottom of the page and look for specs bar It should be green and say "5 specs, 0 failures".
+- Scroll to the bottom of the page and look for specs bar.
+It should be green and say "5 specs, 0 failures".
 ![passing test][1]

-- If there are any failures there will be a red bar and it will say how many failures in it.
+- If there are any failures there will be a red bar and it will say how many failures have occurred.
  - If there are any failures read the error below the test suite to see what’s causing it ![failing test][2]

 ## Tests
-The tests that are run against index.html are in the feedreader.js file in \jasmine\spec\ folder.
+The tests that are ran against index.html are in the feedreader.js file located in \jasmine\spec\ folder.

 - The allFeeds variable isn't empty and is defined.
 - The menu element is hidden by default and will change when clicked.